-- To engage safely and efficiently in practical conservation work in a professionally equipped workshop/studio and develop a repertoire of conservation treatments. - To create objects, develop craft skills and an understanding of historic materials relevant to subject area, to inform discipline specific practice. - To provide an environment of investigation and enquiry, through practical experience, that engages with the typical conservation problems, in the selected pathway, and develops an understanding of conservation documentation including; object description, condition, treatment options, actual treatments and recommendations for future care. - To relate a developing knowledge of scientific, technological, historical and contextual studies towards the appropriate use of materials and techniques for conservation. - To undertake investigation of the subject area through engagement in specialist study topics within the discipline and effectively communicate investigations. - 6 To foster reflection on work undertaken, to feed back into future practice.
+- To engage safely and efficiently in practical conservation work in a professionally equipped workshop/studio and develop a repertoire of conservation treatments. - To create objects, develop craft skills and an understanding of historic technologies relevant to subject area, to inform discipline specific practice. - To provide an environment of investigation and enquiry, through practical experience, that engages with the typical conservation problems, in the selected specialism, and develops an understanding of conservation documentation including; object description, diagnosis of significance, condition, treatment options, actual treatments, evaluation of treatments and recommendations for future care. - To relate a developing knowledge of scientific, technological, historical and contextual studies towards the appropriate use of materials and techniques for conservation. - To undertake investigation of the subject area through engagement in specialist study topics within the discipline and effectively communicate investigations. - 6 To foster reflection on work undertaken, to feed back into future practice.

-- LOI Demonstrate a systematic understanding of the standard materials and techniques employed in a conservation discipline and their limitations - LO2 Articulate a comparative knowledge of different historical styles, structures and materials within a conservation discipline to enable appropriate conservation choices to be made
+LOI Demonstrate a systematic understanding of the standard materials and techniques employed in a conservation specialism and their limitations

-- LO3 Evidence a comprehensive ability to prepare conservation documentation with supporting historical and scientific data, using appropriate language and conventions - LO4 Evidence a developing ability in the application of conservation techniques and hand skills - LO5 Articulate an understanding of the ethos and context of conservation practice through a knowledge of professional standards and codes in conservation and their application in practical contexts - LO6 Demonstrate a professional attitude to practice through cooperation with colleagues, sharing of knowledge, safe working practices and reflection
+- LO2 Articulate a comparative knowledge of different historical styles, structures and materials within a conservation specialism to enable appropriate conservation treatment choices to be made - LO3 Evidence a comprehensive ability to prepare conservation documentation with supporting historical and scientific data, using appropriate language and conventions - LO4 Evidence a developing ability in the application of conservation techniques and hand skills - LO5 Articulate an understanding of the ethos and context of conservation practice through a knowledge of professional standards and codes in conservation and their application in practical contexts - LO6 Demonstrate a professional attitude to practice through cooperation with colleagues, sharing of knowledge, safe working practices and reflection

 This unit of study starts with an induction to the College, and to the Departmental facilities and their efficient and safe operation.
-Students are then introduced to the principles and procedures involved in cultural heritage conservation in their chosen pathway (Books, ceramics, clocks, furniture or metals) Learning is supported by a combination of specialist staff and visiting lecturers.
-Students undertake the assessment and documentation of cultural heritage and the use of specific terminology and relevant descriptive language.
-Following on from initial object identification and assessments, students engage in the selection and implementation of appropriate conservation treatments.
-As students progress they undertake a broadening repertoire of treatments and consider how conservation treatment choices are dependent on context and intended use.
+Students are then introduced to the principles and procedures involved in cultural heritage conservation in their chosen specialism (Books, ceramics, clocks, furniture or metals) Learning is supported by a combination of specialist staff and visiting lecturers.
+Through working on live projects, students learn to assess and document cultural heritage and the use of specific terminology and relevant descriptive language.
+Following on from initial object identification and condition assessments, students consider how the significance of an object and intended use may impact on treatment decisions and whether further diagnosis is required before engaging in the selection and implementation of appropriate conservation treatments' followed by final documentation and recommendations for future care.

-The impact of different historical processes and how this affects conservation treatment strategies is introduced and the study of common historical styles is undertaken through practical exercises, reference to items in the department for conservation treatment and visits to collections.
+The impact of different historical processes and how this affects conservation treatment strategies is introduced and the study of common historical styles, within a specialism, is undertaken through practical exercises and models, reference to items in the department for conservation treatment and visits to collections.

-An understanding of the chemical and physical properties of cultural heritage is supported through investigation and practical exercises and discussion with science tutors on individual conservation projects.
+An understanding of the chemical and physical properties of cultural heritage and processes of deterioration and how to recognise them is supported through investigation and practical exercises and discussion with science tutors on individual conservation projects.